hujhax/austin-improv-wiki/Cindy Page.md

 She was awarded [[The 2013 Institution Theater Awards#Favorite Tech Performer|Favorite Tech Performer]] at the [[The 2013 Institution Theater Awards]].

+She was Technical Director for the [[Out of Bounds Comedy Festival]] from 2013-2017.

 ## Troupes
 * [[Indigo Shift]]
 * [[Noice Distortion]]